karol-dubas/MultithreadingCSharp/async_notes.md

 ## TaskCompletionSource

 - Used for old, legacy code to create awaitable `Task`
-- `TaskCompletionSource<T>` is for consuming a parallel or async operations different than TPL approach, where `Task` isn't exposed, so no `async` & `await` keywords can be used
+- `TaskCompletionSource<T>` is for consuming a parallel or async operations different than TAP approach, where `Task` isn't exposed, so no `async` & `await` keywords can be used
 - Creates a `Task` which could be reutrned or awaited
 - `TaskCompletionSource<T>.Task` doens't run anything itself,